Godfrey Kangwa

 Godfrey Kangwa (died 27 April 1993) was a Zambian footballer and member of the national team.
 He was among those killed in the crash of the team plane in Gabon in 1993.
-He was survived by his wife and 3 children; 2 boys and a girl.
+He was married and had 3 children.

 International career

 Godfrey Kangwa made his debut for Zambia on 25 April 1993 during a 3–0 win against Mauritius during 1994 Africa Cup of Nations qualification; he died in a plane crash two days later.

 Career statistics

 International

 As of match played 25 April 1993.